deksaa/SwitchArcProgressBar/README.md

 # SwitchArcProgressBar
-SWitchArcProgressBar allows to change the progress value and bar by clicking with smooth animation.
+SwitchArcProgressBar allows to change the progress value and bar by clicking with smooth animation.

 ## Preview